MicrosoftDocs/Viva/Viva/glint/reports/comments-report.md

 - Share

 >[!NOTE]
-Managers with multinational teams can export and read all comments in their preferred languages so that they can easily dig deeper into the comments offline.
+> Managers with multinational teams can export and read all comments in their preferred languages so that they can easily dig deeper into the comments offline.
 For Comment reports generated in less than ten seconds, the file downloads automatically in-browser.
-For reports requiring longer than a ten-second generation, the user will receive an email link to download their file when it is ready.Settings
+For reports requiring longer than a ten-second generation, the user will receive an email link to download their file when it is ready.

 ## Choose your benchmark in the Settings window
 Selecting this button opens the Report Settings slider.
 Here you can choose your benchmark.